gongahkia/nidus-core/README.md

 ##### Logged in

+1. Dashboard screen
+    * Add a filter pop-up
+    * Make the filter functionality actually work for search
+    * Link the Vault cards here so when clicked it goes to the strategy page
 2. Vault screen
     * Rewrite this page
     * Replace the entire description of "Lending/Borrowing" with "Vault" in navbar and header